 - At the joint meeting with the Council typically in December, the Board and Council will decide whether to specify coastwide measures to achieve the coastwide RHL or conservation equivalent management measures using guidelines agreed upon by both management authorities.
 If the latter, the Board will then be responsible for establishing recreational measures to constrain harvest to the RHL. - The Technical Committee (TC) will continue to evaluate harvest estimates as they are released, and project how suites of possession limits, size limits and seasons might impact recreational landings in each region.
 In recommending adjustments to measures (reductions, liberalizations or no change), the TC will examine several factors and suggest a set of regional regulations, which when combined, would not exceed the RHL.
 These factors could include but are not limited to stock status, resource availability (based on survey and assessment data), and fishery performance (harvest, discards, effort, estimate uncertainty, inter-annual variability), as well as the standards and guiding principles set forth below.
 The Board will use information provided by the TC to approve a methodology for the states to use in developing regional proposals, typically at the Commission's Winter Meeting. - The states will collaborate to develop regional proposals for the current year's recreational measures that include possession limits, size limits and season length pursuant to the Board-approved methodology.
-These
+These proposals will be reviewed by the TC to ensure the data and analysis are technically sound.

-Under the no action option, predicted harvest under any combination of measures could continue to rely on the methods described above, or alternative methods could be used if deemed appropriate.
+&lt;sup>2 Under the no action option, predicted harvest under any combination of measures could continue to rely on the methods described above, or alternative methods could be used if deemed appropriate.
 For example, the Council and Commission are supporting the development of statistical models for predicting harvest based on management measures and other factors.
 These models could be used under the no action option.